usingMaths.com

 Step 2:

-Divide number in question by found factor.
+Divide target number by found factor.

 Step 3:

-Using result from Step 2 as the new number in question (number whose prime factors we are trying to find), repeat Step 1.
+Using result from Step 2 as the new target number (number whose prime factors we are trying to find), repeat Step 1.

 Step 4: